Tarmac - 75%

 Tea, coffee, mug, & spoon

 Embrace the elements or a temporary pause from nature.
 Camping or B&B, the choice is yours.

 Select which option you would prefer on the booking enquiry form.

 The village pub.
-It’s a bikepackers haven, only open to those staying for B&B. It offers comfortable rooms, with ensuite facilities and a hearty breakfast.
+It’s a bikepackers haven, only open to those staying for B&B. It offers basic but comfortable rooms, with ensuite facilities and a hearty breakfast.